 Long-term negative EV

-American roulette cannot be beaten in the long run because the 5.26% house edge is structurally embedded in the wheel design.
+American roulette cannot be beaten in the long run because the house edge is built directly into the wheel.

 How to Start Playing American Roulette in 3 Easy Steps